uhh-lt/lt-expertfinder/README.md

     - sudo chmod 777 data/elasticsearch/
     - restart all docker containers: docker-compose -f docker-compose-dev.yml up -d

-#### 3. Import the ACL Anthology Network (AAN) data
+#### 3.1 Import the ACL Anthology Network (AAN) data
 - Download the AAN dataset from http://tangra.cs.yale.edu/newaan/index.php/home/download
-- Extract the *.tar.gz, Let's assume the path on your local machine to AAN is now /path/to/aanrelease2014/
+- Extract the *.tar.gz, Let's assume the path on your local machine to AAN is now /path/to/aan/
 - Navigate to the tools directory shipped with LT Expertfinder: cd /path/to/lt-expertfinder/tools/
 - (For the next step, please make sure that the MySQL Database as well as the Elasticsearch Index are running with docker ps as we are now going to import the AAN)
 - Import the AAN full text PDFs: python import_aan_elasticsearch.py -a /path/to/aanrelease2014/aan/
     - This will take a while, you can continue with the next import
-- Import the network information: python import_aan_mysql.py -a /path/to/aanrelease2014/aan/
+- Import the network information: python import_aan_mysql.py -a /path/to/aan/
 - Wait until the Imports are finished

+#### 3.2 Import the GoogleScholar Crawl
+- Navigate to the datasets directory: cd /path/to/lt-expertfinder/datasets/
+- Find the file called google_scholar_crawl.tar.gz and extract the contents to a folder of your choice.
+Now, let's assume the path to the extracted google_scholar_crawl directory is /path/to/google_scholar_crawl/
+- Navigate to the tools directory: cd /path/to/lt-expertfinder/tools/
+- Make sure that the docker containers are running: docker ps
+- Run the GoogleScholar Crawl import script: python import_googlescholarmysql.py -p /path/to/google_scholar_crawl

+#### 3.3 Import the WikiData Crawl
+- Navigate to the datasets directory: cd /path/to/lt-expertfinder/datasets/
+- Find the file called wikidata_crawl.tar.gz and extract the contents to a folder of your choice.
+Now, let's assume the path to the extracted wikidata_crawl directory is /path/to/wikidata_crawl/
+- Navigate to the tools directory: cd /path/to/lt-expertfinder/tools/
+- Make sure that the docker containers are running: docker ps
+- Run the WikiData Crawl import script: python import_wikidata_mysql.py -p /path/to/wikidata_crawl

+#### 3.4 Extract Keywords
+- Navigate to the tools directory: cd /path/to/lt-expertfinder/tools/
+- Make sure that the docker containers are running: docker ps
+- Make sure that you have Java Version 1.8: java -version
+- Run the Keyword Extraction tool: java -jar import_keywords.jar -dbn xpertfinder -ei aan
+- This will take a while!

 #### 4. Start developing!
 - Open this project (/path/to/lt-expertfinder/) with the editor of your choice